Roel4811/flask-in-docker/README.md

 - Use descriptive file names, e.g. `index` instead of `i`
 - Try to keep it DRY
 - Use comments where needed
+- Don't commit to master, but make a new branch.
+This way your PR can be reviewed

 # Exercises